How to Make An App Like Swiggy and UberEats?

 Types of Food Delivery Business Model

-1. Aggregator Business Model
+A. Aggregator Business Model

-In this type of model the Middlemen or third party handle the customers and restaurants, make the restaurants their partners, and sell their services under their own brand.
+In this type of model the middlemen or third party handle the customers and restaurants, make the restaurants their partners, and sell their services under their own brand.
 The app in this model allows user to log in into the app, view menu items, pricing restaurant details, reviews and feedback.
 The user can order the item and the delivery is handled by the delivery boy of restaurant.

-2. Food Delivery System With Logistics Delivery Service
+B. Food Delivery System With Logistics Delivery Service

 This model provides complete logistics support to restaurant partners thus, helping small startup restaurants, food joints and store fronts to manage their operations seamlessly.
 Also, it becomes a great help to restaurants who can’t initially afford the expenses of logistics operations.